 GP and secondary care

-Please use NHS e-Referrals to refer a patient to our children's hepatitis family clinic service, which can be accessed via children's infectious diseases clinic on NHS e-Referrals.
+Please use NHS e-Referrals to refer to our children's hepatitis family clinic via the children's infectious diseases clinic option.

 GP advice

-If you have questions about a patient or a referral, please call:
+If you have questions about a patient or referral, contact:

 • 020 3312 1013 – Joan Farrell, secretary to Dr Tudor-Williams